Itera/docker-intro-workshop/README.md

 ## Tasks

 Each task will ask you to edit some files and run some commands.
-Make sure this is done in the task folder and not the root folder for this repository.
+Make sure you clone this repository and run the commands from the same folder as the task description (not the root folder).

 1) [Hosting a static website](01_static_website)
 2) [Fetching content from an API](02_dynamic_website)